-- (18) Extension or addition of lines; certificate required; procedures applicable to application for certificate; petition or initiative of Commission; agreements for ownership or use of spur, etc., tracks; limitations on authority of Commission; injunctions and penalty for violations. - (a) No carrier by railroad subject to this chapter shall- - undertake the extension of any of its lines of railroad or the construction of any additional line of railroad; - (ii) acquire or operate any such extension or any such additional line; or - (iii) engage in transportation over, or by means of, any such extended or additional line of railroad, unless such extension or additional line of railroad is described in and covered by a certificate which is issued by the Commission and which declares that the present or future public convenience and necessity require or will be enhanced by the construction and operation of such extended or additional line of railroad.
-Upon receipt of an application for such a certificate. the Commission shall (A) send a copy of the applicar. tion to the chief executive officer of each State that would be directly affected by the construction or operation of such extended or additional line, (B) send an accurate and understandable summary of such application to a newspaper of general circulation in such affected area or areas with a request that such information be made available to the general public; (C) cause a copy of such summary to be published in the Federal Register, (D) take such other steps as it deems reasonable and effective to publicize such application, and (E) indicate in such transmissions and publications that each interested person is entitled to recommend to the Commission that it approve, disapprove, or take any other specified action with respect to such application.
+(18) Extension or addition of lines; certificate required; procedures applicable to application for certificate; petition or initiative of Commission: agreements for ownership or use of spur, etc., tracks; limitations on authority of Commission; injunctions and penalty for violations.

+(a) No carrier by railroad subject to this chapter shall

+(i) undertake the extension of any of its lines of railroad or the construction of any additional line of railroad:

+(ii) acquire or operate any such extension or anysuch additional line: or unless such extension or additional line of railroad is described in and covered by a certificate which is issued by the Commission and which declares that the present or future public convenience and necessity require or will be enhanced by the construction and operation of such extended or additional line of railroad.
+Upon receipt of an application for such a certificate, the Commission shall (A) send a copy of the application to the chief executive officer of each State that would be directly affected by the construction or operation of such extended or additional line, (B) send an accurate and understandable summary of such application to a newspaper of general circulation in such affected area or areas with a request that such information be made available to the general public; (C) cause a copy of such summary to be published in the Federal Register, (D) take such other steps as it deems reasonable and effective to publicize such application, and (E) indicate in such transmissions and publications that each interested person is entitled to recommend to the Commission that it approve, disapprove, or take any other specified action with respect to such application.